 Join the Institute on Thursday, November 14th, at 12:00 PM for a hybrid lecture with Benjamin Berman-Gladstone, the Warren and Susan Stern Postdoctoral Fellow in Jewish Thought at Columbia University.
 You may attend in-person at 617 Kent Hall or virtually via Zoom.
-Please register using the appropriate link below.
+Register using the appropriate link below.
+Please note that registration for in-person attendance will close on Wednesday, November 13 at 3:00 p.m.

 “Zionism” is often defined in a vacuum, sometimes (especially by its advocates) as a national liberation movement, and sometimes (especially by its opponents) as a colonial plot.
 In this lecture, Dr. Gladstone will argue for a history of Zionism not as an abstraction but as a social and intellectual movement embedded in myriad cultural and political contexts across Southwest Asia, Africa, Europe, and the Americas.
 Zionist thought has rarely been reducible to a concrete/static set of principles.
 Rather, it has operated as a network of overlapping institutions and initiatives or as a space of contestation over issues like labor, gender, culture, and colonialism.
 By understanding the fragmented and complex development of Zionism across the Jewish world before and since 1948, we can better understand not only its roles in Jewish history but also its manifestations inside and outside Israeli society today.